douglasmiranda/ddpt/README.md

 ##### Control

-You can control resources usage, how it will be restarted if needed, healthchecks, replicas and more.
+You can control resources usage, how it will be restarted if needed, health checks, replicas and more.

 ##### Automatic rollback

-The thing about healthcheck is that you can do auto rollback, which is awesome.
-Everytime you redeploy, if your new update breaks the healthcheck, Docker will automatically rollback to the previous configuration.
+The thing about health check is that you can do auto-rollback, which is awesome.
+Every time you redeploy, if your new update breaks the health check, Docker will automatically rollback to the previous configuration.

 ##### Zero downtime deployment